-- In order to parameterize a double loop system, the windows of the according first channel are used.
+- In order to parameterize a double loop system, use the window of the according first channel.
 Alterable parameters are thus only available for channel 1 resp. channel 3. - The detector automatically adopts the correct parameters for the according second channel of the loop system.
 The parameters of the channels 2 resp.
 4 cannot be altered. - The diagnosis values of the channels are still displayed individually.